 A reduction in force — within your company or at a vendor you use — can open the door to multiple cyber risks.
 People with institutional knowledge of vulnerabilities can use that information to harm an employer.
 Handling a layoff poorly, with inadequate notice and impersonal communication, can leave you (or a vendor) with a disgruntled workforce.
 One upset employee can bring your system down.

 The surviving workforce, which is now shouldering a heavier workload, may be tired.
 Fatigue can lead to human error and oversights, such as failing to monitor open ports or clicking on a malicious link.

 If heavy layoffs take place in a compressed timeframe, certain job tasks may sit completely neglected, including those related to security monitoring.

 Hackers watch for signs of internal turmoil, and they will pounce on your vulnerabilities.
 If you’re busy quelling a media firestorm, are you paying adequate attention to your cyber defenses?

 As authorities crack down on one type of cybercrime, bad actors find new ways to infiltrate your network.
 Because the human imagination is limitless, the cyber threat landscape will continue to expand and morph.

-Instead of viewing security as a checkbox and implementing bare minimum defensive activities, you will need to do more in 2023 to qualify for the best cyber insurance rates and provisions.
+Instead of viewing security as a checkbox and implementing bare minimum defensive activities, you will need to do more in the coming months to qualify for the best cyber insurance rates and provisions.
 Together, we can talk through what a security culture looks like and how to get from where you are today to a state of cyber-resilience.

 Want to learn more?